 Humanity is maturing.

 Spiritually Remembering Our Humanity

 That is the major distinction in the present emerging insurgency.
-It is based in the heart, the soul.
-It's not an ideological/intellectual based revolution.
-The entrenched, reactionary, regressive, power structure can withstand and absorb an ideological/intellectual revolt.
-Like it did the 1960s/70s uprisings.
+It is based in the heart and the soul.
+It's not an ideological/intellectual-based revolution.
+The entrenched, reactionary, regressive power structure can withstand and absorb an ideological/intellectual revolt, like it did during the 1960s/70s uprisings.
 Ideological/intellectual revolutions are based on imposing an idea on society.

-Gandhi walking to the sea to make his own salt in order to circumvent the British salt tax, spinning his own cloth for his garment to circumvent the British textile tax, were evolutionary leaps.
-Individual action that broke global empire's grip on India.
+Gandhi walking to the sea to make his own salt in order to circumvent the British salt tax and spinning his own cloth for his garment to circumvent the British textile tax were examples of evolutionary leaps—individual actions that broke a global empire's grip on India.
 There weren't a majority of Indians following Gandhi, only a critical mass.
-Gandhi's walks to the sea became parades of people, but enough for the British empire to see the commitment, the heartfelt commitment that Gandhi inspired.
+Gandhi's walks to the sea became parades of people, but it was enough for the British Empire to see the commitment—the heartfelt commitment—that Gandhi inspired.

 Think Globally, Act Locally

-'Dhamma' a Buddhist rendering of the Hindu word - Dharma.
-Loosely translated to western culture as character, integrity.
+'Dhamma' is a Buddhist rendering of the Hindu word dharma.
+It's loosely translated to Western culture as character or integrity.
 Western culture, especially in America, is heavily based on self-centered material acquisition and social status.
-Bad dharma.
-People in the west are gradually waking up to the emptiness of western culture, remembering our connection to each other and the earth.
-Envisioning a more sustainable, meaningful, life experience.
-Ones sovereign individuality needn't be sacrificed.
-Recalling one's empathy, compassion for those less fortunate.
-Seeing our planet past dollar signs but as our home, our childhood home.
-Caring for her and each other from that mindset.
+This is bad dharma.
+People in the West are gradually waking up to the emptiness of Western culture, remembering our connection to each other and the earth, and envisioning a more sustainable, meaningful life experience.
+One's sovereign individuality needn't be sacrificed.
+We need to recall our empathy and compassion for those less fortunate, see our planet past dollar signs as our childhood home, and care for her and each other from that mindset.